mkubrycz/mkubrycz.github.io/resume.md

 permalink: /resume/
 ---

-I'm an Automation Test Engineer with experience in web technologies.
-My main focus is on JavaScript.
-I use JS based technologies to build automation testing frameworks for web applications.
-Tools of my choice are TestCafe, K6, jest and Docker.
-Over the past two years, I've been working on two different projects where I have built and maintained automation testing frameworks as a one-person test automation team.
+I'm an automation test engineer in web technologies.
+In my day-to-day work, I'm using JavaScript technologies to build advanced testing frameworks for web applications.
+Tools of my choice are TestCafe for UI testing, K6 for load testing, and jest for testing APIs and automating lower level testing tasks.
+I'm also using Docker for building testing environments for both automated and manual testing.
+Over the last two years, I've been creating and maintaining tests automation frameworks for two different projects as a one-person tests automation team.

 ---